Hemant Ishwaran

 Super Greedy Trees logo

-Implements Super Greedy Trees (SGTs), a flexible decision tree method for regression that generalizes CART by using lasso-penalized parametric models to define multivariate geometric splits, including hyperplanes, ellipsoids, and hyperboloids.
-Each node split is selected via best split first (BSF), prioritizing cuts with the greatest empirical risk reduction.
-Fast coordinate descent is used for lasso fitting, with regularization tuned via cross-validation.
+Implements Super Greedy Trees (SGTs), a decision tree method that generalizes CART by using lasso penalized parametric models to define multivariate geometric splits including hyperplanes, ellipsoids, and hyperboloids.
+Each node split is selected using best split first (BSF) to prioritize empirical risk reduction.
+Fast coordinate descent is used for lasso fitting with regularization tuned via cross validation.